spdx/spdx-online-tools/README.md

 * Validate SPDX Documents
 * Compare Multiple SPDX Rdf Files
 * Convert one SPDX format to another
+* Compare License text to the SPDX listed Licenses

 ## Installation
 1. Clone or download the repository.